 What Factors Drive Up the Price?

-When looking at payroll costs, it’s really important to understand exactly what’s included.
+When considering the payroll outsourcing cost your business may incur, it’s important to understand exactly what’s included.
 This allows you to make accurate comparisons between companies and have a clear picture of what you’ll be paying.

 In many cases, the quoted costs are just for processing payroll.
 Any ancillary products or services you want may be an additional cost.
 Think of it like an a la carte menu at a restaurant.
 And this is where things can quickly add up.